 Katrina is ploughing through the dishes quickly, he said, nodding his head back in the direction of the kitchen.

 I told her she didn’t have to do them, I told her we could get someone else, but she insisted.
 She’s always been so stubborn.

 I suppose this is her house more than ours now, he said.
 None of us have lived here for ages.
 She’s been here longer.
 You remember what she was like when mom died.
 She didn’t leave the house for weeks.
 She slept in the lounge, got up, fed us, dressed us, sent us to school – while dad just lay in his bed grieving.

-I remember.
-Let’s go out onto the veranda, she said, turning to leave the room.
-I think James retreated there hours ago.
+I remember, she said.
+Let’s go out onto the veranda, I think James retreated there hours ago.

 James?
 Helen asked.

 Course I am.
 He stuck his arms up into the air, and now they could see where he was: a long shadow lounging on a wicker couch on the far side of the veranda.

 As his eyes adjusted to the low light, Nathan could make out his brother’s shape: a body taking up the entire couch, his now bare feet hanging off the edge, his head on a cushion propped against a wicker arm.

 Did you bring me a drink?
 James asked, lifting his head to look at them.

 No. You’ve had enough, Helen said, sitting down and letting out a deep, long sigh.
 Nathan sat down in the chair next to her, fatigue suddenly overtaking him.